dictcp/uplex-varnish-k8s-ingress/docs/ref-backend-cfg.md

 round-robin by default.
 So if the default is sufficient for your requirements, you can just leave out ``spec.director`` from the BackendConfig.

-See the [docs](/docs/custom-vcl.md) for conventions and restrictions that apply to custom VCL, and for links to more information about VCL.